History

 From January 2023 until August 2023, our station underwent a total interior renovation.
 An addition was added onto the south side of the building, which would serve as our living quarters until the station renovations were completed, and would then be made into a gym for the membership.
 The entire northside of the building would be renovated to host larger rooms to accommodate for the growing community, call volume, and members of our department.
 Our station would remain closed to the public during this time, but is now reopen for use or viewing.

-As of October 2024, our station is currently staffed with part-time Firefighters/EMTs around the clock.
+As of November 2024, our station is currently staffed with part-time Firefighters/EMTs around the clock.
 We currently answer over 1,400 calls for service each year, which can be viewed and broken down on the “Our Department” page.
 Future projects currently include having a replacement for our current Engine 2 built by Seagrave Fire Apparatus (Clintonville, Wisconsin), having a boat built by Whaly Boats (Rijen, Netherlands) to be utilized in rescue operations on Lake Davidson and Lake Norman, having a boat built by Stanley Boats (Parry Sound, Ontario, Canada) to be utilized in fire & rescue operations on Lake Norman, and having a training structure built by Forge Fire & Co.
 (Perrysville, Ohio) to be housed in our very own backyard.